mighty-gerbils/gerbil/doc/guide/ffi.md

 }
 ```

-To wrap this definition and make the destructor be called by garbage collector, a simple wrapper, is defined bellow, using `define-foo` macro:
+To wrap this definition and make the destructor be called by garbage collector, a simple wrapper, is defined bellow, using `define-opaque` macro:

 ```
 $ cat widget-wrap.ss